-The Last Emperor was a spectacular epic about China’s last emperor, Pu Yi, who lived a cloistered life until the age of three, when he was taken from his mother’s arms, carried through the night to the Forbidden City and crowned ruler of half the world’s population.
+The Last Emperor is a spectacular epic about China’s last emperor, Pu Yi, who lived a cloistered life until the age of three when he was taken from his mother’s arms, carried through the night to the Forbidden City and crowned ruler of half the world’s population.

-Pu Yi grew up the loneliest boy on earth, surrounded by eunuchs and ladies in waiting, but no friends except his Scottish tutor, a Mr. Chips type played beautifully by Peter O’Toole.
+Pu Yi grew up the loneliest boy on earth, surrounded by eunuchs and ladies in waiting, but no friends except his Scottish tutor, Reginald ‘R. J.’ Johnston – a Mr Chips type played beautifully by Peter O’Toole.

 Pu Yi lived through decades of Communist turmoil and died in 1967 a humble and forgotten gardener.